 AI tokens are underpriced.
-Not by a little — by roughly an order of magnitude.
+Not by a little.
+By roughly an order of magnitude.
 I ran the numbers myself, and the gap between what providers charge and what it actually costs to serve inference is staggering.

 Here’s the full breakdown.